 Located on a 10-acre piece of land outside of Nanyuki Township, near the sprawling slum settlement is Muthaiga School - a public primary school.
 With over 500 students (52 sponsored) mainly from the slum area; many of the children come from poor families where hunger is common.
 Hunger negatively impacts children’s performance and behavior while at school.
 Our site networked with the teachers and parents to establish a school garden for growing food crops to feed the children.
 Grant funds were used to outfit a water dam in the school to harvest and conserve rain runoff to water the gardens when the rains are inadequate.
 The irrigated open ground was used to grow cereals, while tomatoes and vegetables were grown in a greenhouse.

 Many sites are participating in the Chalice Children Nutrition Programs.
 Examples of programs include support to soup kitchens, school feeding programs, distribution of food baskets, community and school gardens, provision of nutritional supplements, deworming, and training of children, parents, and elders on topics related to nutritional health.
+This year our sponsor sites have encouraged us to expand this successful program & we are hoping to raise a total of $500,000 to continue rolling this out to more schools.

 1) Grave conditions for which urgent action is required and which, if not urgently addressed, will endanger the life of the individual(s) concerned (e.g. hospitalization and treatment for serious injuries sustained in an accident).